stacs-cp/cp2022-hcicp/Intercoder Analysis.md

 The formula used is: 1-(ABS(SUM(Other coders, Control Coder*-3))/COUNT(Other coders))

-The average of correlation is calculated for all the code combinations and is show in the agreement column for each artifact
+The average of correlation is calculated for all the code combinations and is show in the agreement column for each artefact

-The average of all the artifacts is calculated and is at the bottom of the agreement column
+The average of all the artefacts is calculated and is at the bottom of the agreement column